It's always the quiet ones: Single Degenerate Double Detonation Type Ia Supernova from Quiescent Helium Accretion: Discussion

 Independent, remnant–phase support for this layered structure has emerged from integral–field spectroscopy of the young LMC remnant SNR~0509–67.5.
 High–resolution MUSE data reveal a \emph{double–shell} morphology in highly ionized calcium ([Ca\,XV]) and a single sulphur shell in the reverse–shocked ejecta.
 The outer Ca shell is naturally interpreted as the product of the helium–layer detonation, while the inner Ca shell arises from incomplete burning in the CO–core detonation—precisely the stratification expected from sub–Chandrasekhar double detonations.
-This “double–shell Ca” fingerprint provides spatially resolved, remnant–phase evidence that the double–detonation mechanism operates in nature \citep{Das2025}.
+This “double–shell Ca” fingerprint provides spatially resolved, remnant–phase evidence that the double–detonation mechanism operates in nature \citep{Das2025,Soker2025double–shell-Ca}.
 Second, the total ${}^{56}$Ni mass is adequate for normal peak luminosities without requiring near-Chandrasekhar densities or strong electron captures.
 The comparatively low stable iron–peak content ($M(\mathrm{Fe})\simeq 0.018\,\mathrm{M_\odot}$; trace Mn/Cr) is consistent with sub–Chandrasekhar densities at burning and should imprint itself in nebular ratios (e.g., [Fe\,\textsc{iii}]/[Fe\,\textsc{ii}], [Ni\,\textsc{ii}]/[Fe\,\textsc{ii}]) at $\gtrsim 200$~days.
 Because the small off–axis temperature perturbation is rapidly overtaken by the wrapping He detonation, global asymmetries are muted at homology and are unlikely to leave observable signatures or strong continuum polarization.

 Third, in the broader progenitor context, this work strengthens the case that \emph{quiescent} single–degenerate helium accretors can reach double–detonation conditions, even at sub-Chandrasekhar masses.
 In the 1D evolutionary tracks we build upon, specific combinations of WD mass, core temperature, and $\dot{M}\!\gtrsim\!10^{-8}\,\mathrm{M_\odot\,yr^{-1}}$ allow the system to avoid discrete He–nova ejections, steadily amassing a shell until runaway.
 Our mapped profiles thus provide physically motivated seeds for the hydrodynamic phase, as opposed to ad hoc shell prescriptions.
 From a demographics perspective, such systems would naturally populate intermediate delay times and evade many SD observational constraints (no H lines, faint/compact donors, low CSM signatures), complementing double–degenerate channels and potentially helping to reconcile the observed diversity of early light curves and spectra.